1. What is DCIS (ductal carcinoma in situ)?

 Tests may also be done to see if your breast cancer is progesterone receptor positive (PR+).
 Progesterone is another hormone.
 The benefits of hormone therapy are less clear for people whose breast cancer is only progesterone receptor positive (PR+ and ER-).
 Very few breast cancers fall into this category.
 However, if this is the case your specialist will discuss with you whether hormone therapy is appropriate.

 Being told you have DCIS can be a difficult and worrying time.
-Everyone reacts differently to their diagnosis and have their own way of coping.
+Everyone reacts differently to their diagnosis and has their own way of coping.

 Although DCIS is an early form of breast cancer with a very good prognosis, people understandably may feel very anxious and frightened by the diagnosis.
 People can often struggle to come to terms with being offered treatments such as a mastectomy, at the same time as being told their DCIS may never do them any harm.